-Bake the chicken for 45 minutes uncovered.
+Roast the chicken for 45 minutes uncovered at 350ºF.
 Remove and baste with the juices in the pan.
 Cook the chicken for another 45 minutes or until the internal temperature reaches 165ºF.
 Remove and baste again.

 The answer to this question depends on a lot of things, such as, the size of the bird, the temperature of the oven, covered or uncovered...etc.
 For this recipe, you will roast a chicken that is medium sized for a total of 90 minutes uncovered and this will get it to an internal temperature of 165ºF.
 For larger birds you will need slightly longer and for smaller chickens slightly less time.

 Stick to the recipe.
 Seriously, most recipes will give a range of times in which the chicken will be done; the important part is that the chicken is at an internal temperature of 165ºF.
 The reason for the range of times is that 165ºF will be reached earlier or later depending on your oven, altitude, etc. and it is impossible to account for all of this in one recipe.
 If you are concerned about the chicken drying out, check it towards the beginning of the cooking time range and work from there.
 The chicken only dries out if it is cooked too long.